ashcrow/tbd/doc/overview.rst

    -- Ryan Cook

-commissaire is a lightweight REST interface for upgrading, restarting, and bootstrapping new hosts into an existing Container Management cluster such as Kubernetes or OpenShift.
+commissaire is a lightweight REST interface for upgrading, restarting, and bootstrapping new hosts into an existing Container Management cluster such as OpenShift or Kubernetes.

 Feature Overview
 ----------------